fletchel/DL2-CALM/blogpost.md

 - **Early-exit classifier** --- a separate linear classifier $\mathcal{M}$ is trained to predict confidence based on the hidden-state at the layer $i$ as $c_t^{i} = \mathcal{M}(d_t^i)$.
 To avoid impacting the performance of the base model, its weights are frozen during the training of early-exit classifier.
 While requiring separate training, this method is very efficient during inference as only a multiplication with a $D \times 1$ matrix is required.

 In the experiments shown in CALM paper, **softmax response** consistently outperformed the other methods in terms of performance for the same average number of decoder layers traversed per generated token and usually leading to the greatest speedup compared to the baseline.

+## Related work

+Improving the efficiency of LLMs is being studied in several different ways.
+Model quantization approaches reduce model size by decreasing the precision of the weights, and also speed up inference by reducing the precision to which the activations are calculated (https://arxiv.org/abs/1511.06393).
+Another method is pruning, in which unimportant parts of the model may be removed (https://arxiv.org/pdf/1506.02626).
+Knowledge distillation uses outputs from the large 'teacher' model (the original trained model) to train a smaller 'student' model to produce similar outputs with fewer parameters (https://arxiv.org/abs/1503.02531).

+The approach studied in the CALM paper is *early exiting*, where the model can decide to stop processing a token without having passed the token through every layer of the transformer.
+Early exiting was first proposed for transformers used for classification by Schwartz et al. (2020) (https://arxiv.org/pdf/2004.07453).
+Then, Xin et al. (2021) (https://aclanthology.org/2021.eacl-main.8.pdf) introduced BERxiT to deal with more general tasks than just classification.
+Recently, it has been shown that the top-ranked prediction for a token often does not change after a certain layer (https://arxiv.org/abs/2203.14680), motivating both the CALM paper and our choice for an extension in which we decide to only propagate the top-ranked tokens to subsequent layers.

 # Review